polca/premise/docs/transform.rst

 as a gas, over 500 km.
 A total of 0.13 kg of hydrogen is lost along the supply chain (13% loss):

-- 7% during the purification of hydrogen: when using CNG pipelines, the hydrogen has to be mixed with another gas to prevent the embrittlement of the pipelines.
-The separation process at the other end leads to significant losses
-- 2% lost along the 500 km of pipeline
-- 3% at the regional storage (salt cavern)

-Also, in this same case, electricity is used:

-- 1.9 kWh to compress the H2 from 25 bar to 100 bar to inject it into the pipeline
-- 1.2 kWh to recompress the H2 along the pipeline every 250 km
-- 0.34 kWh for injecting and pumping H2 into a salt cavern
-- 2.46 kWh to blend the H2 with oxygen on one end, and purify on the other
-- 0.5 kWh tp pre-cool the H2 at the fuelling station (necessary if used in fuel cells, for example)

  =============================================================================== ============== ================ ===========
   Output                                                                          _              _                _